CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 # Overview

-A pomodoro timer inspired by [FreeCodeCamp](https://www.freecodecamp.com).
-I'm going to write it initially as a simple web app, but I intend to port it as a browser extension afterwards.
-I'm going to try to write it in a functional, and modular, style, and with TDD.
+A pomodoro timer inspired by [FreeCodeCamp's](https://www.freecodecamp.com) Front End course.
+I've written it initially as a simple web app, but I intend to refactor it as a browser extension as well.

+You can check it out [here!](https://crowsveldt.github.io/FreeCodeCamp-Pomodoro-Timer/)

+## My original plan (as written):
+"I'm going to try to write it in a functional, and modular, style, and with TDD.

 My original intention was to use this project as an opportunity to learn how to write and use unit tests with Jest, but after falling down the tooling hole for a while I've built up a more complete/complex tooling chain also including Webpack and Babel.
-This diversion did take some time away from actual programming, but I feel it was worth it to familiarize myself with more of the tools and processes used in professional web developement.
+This diversion did take some time away from actual programming, but I feel it was worth it to familiarize myself with more of the tools and processes used in professional web developement."

+## What's actually happened:
+### TDD:
+At first I tried to stick to strict TDD, but I found that I couldn't maintain motivation that way and, especially since I'm fitting this in around my full time job etc, maintaining motivation really has to be my priority right now.
+I tried writing tests after code, but it was very difficult to figure out *how* to test the code.
+Obviously this is due to a larger problem of my not yet knowing how to write testable code, besides not having experience writing tests.

+Nevertheless, I do not consider this to be a failure.
+I have started learning:
+- How to set up a testing framework
+- How to write tests
+- How to integrate testing into my workflow and I've started thinking more critically about how I write code, and specifically about how I can write it to be testable.

+### Modular:
+I think I've done a fairly good job at this.
+I've certainly learned how to write and use modular Javascript, along with some of the pitfalls of paths and file structure.
+I've learned to set up and use Webpack, at least at a basic level, and have integrated it into my workflow.
+It has certainly given me trouble along the way, and if I had to do it over again I *might* have decided started with a simpler build tool, but on the other hand I think the experience and knowledge I have gained is entirely commensurate to the effort it required.

 ## User Stories: